 Chia seeds have become quite popular in the health food world.
 They are considered one of the healthiest foods on the market.
 What is so amazing about chia seeds you ask?
 Well, they deliver a massive amount of nutrients for a very small quantity (28 gms/2 tablespoons).

 Delivering fiber, protein, fats (mostly omega 3’s), calcium, iron, manganese, magnesium, phosphorus, and antioxidants.
-Thus adding chia seeds even a tablespoon or two a day in your child's diet can boost their health and immunity.
+It is best to use chia seeds soaked in water.
+Adding chia seeds even half a tablespoon a day in your child’s diet can boost their health and immunity.

 Flaxseeds contain heart-healthy fats like omega 3 fatty acids, protein, and fiber.
 Ground flaxseed is better absorbed by the body since it contains both soluble and insoluble fiber compared to whole flaxseed that mainly contains insoluble fiber.
 You can prepare small batches of ground flaxseed powder by roasting flaxseeds and grinding them to a powder texture.
 This can then be used as a topping on porridge, or in smoothies.
 Such a simple addition can easily up the nutrient density of the food you are eating.